vaibhavgupta2499/Intern-Work/Int-py-11/modulePython.md

   :clipboard: Note: We only imported the `address` function from the `greetingLearners` module, and trying to use any other function would result in an error.

 - **Import using from modulename import***<a name="import*"></a> <br>
-   <br>It can be used if you want to import all functions from the module and do not want to prefix "greetingLearners." while calling them.
+   <br>It can be used if you want to import all functions from the module and do not want to prefix `greetingLearners` while calling them.

     ```python
     from greetingLearners import*